rvmn/apps-for-arm-linux/README.md

-# jingpad-init
+# apps-for-arm-linux
-Script for a JingPad A1 tablet (running JingOS-arm) that installs usefull apps and adds some system fixes
+Script for Linux ARM (arm64 or armhf) that installs usefull apps and adds some system fixes

 ## Apps included in installer
 - Docker